What is B2C?

-What is business-to-consumer?
-Often abbreviated to B2C, business-to-consumer is a broad category for all “personal use” transactions: for the customer’s own enjoyment, not a business use.
+B2C, or “business-to-consumer,” is a broad category for all “personal use” transactions: for a customer’s enjoyment, not business use.
 While “consumer” describes an individual, it can also apply to a household or social group.
+The goal is to understand the target audience’s needs and deliver content that resonates with them to drive conversions and foster customer relationships.

 B2C commerce can be in goods or services.
 B2C service providers, from home improvement to telecom to healthcare, tend to market directly to consumers, while B2C goods can be marketed directly or through retailers.
 In some cases, goods and services are closely related.